lucionieto/fraud_detect/README.md

 **Key components**

-Data preprocessing and feature alignment for model inference
+-Data preprocessing and feature alignment for model inference

-Streamlit-based UI for interactive inputs and predictions
+-Streamlit-based UI for interactive inputs and predictions

-Clear separation between model logic and presentation layer
+-Clear separation between model logic and presentation layer

-This project reinforced the importance of reproducibility, dependency management, and designing analytics with the end user in mind.
+-This project reinforced the importance of reproducibility, dependency management, and designing analytics with the end user in mind.

 **Tech Stack**
 - Python